Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Guesser
-ttt_guesser_can_guess_detectives            0       // Whether the guesser is allowed to guess detectives ttt_guesser_minimum_radius                  5       // The minimum radius of the guesser's device in meters ttt_guesser_unguessable_roles               "lootgoblin,zombie" // Names of roles that cannot be guessed by the guesser, separated with commas.
+ttt_guesser_can_guess_detectives            0       // Whether the guesser is allowed to guess detectives ttt_guesser_minimum_radius                  5       // The minimum radius of the guesser's device in meters.
+Set to 0 to disable ttt_guesser_unguessable_roles               "lootgoblin,zombie" // Names of roles that cannot be guessed by the guesser, separated with commas.
 Do not include spaces or capital letters.

 // ----------------------------------------